PonkaPo/Moon.Bot/README.md

 # Moon.Bot

+**This bot is really old and code will no longer works on latest node & discord.js, consider this as archive now.**

 Simple & Advanced Discord bot.
 Actually the bot is capable of more things to do.
 With simple Chat Activity with levels reward to simple moderating.
 **One** original game _What is it_ is included.